yodobrin/ai-samples/ideas/logic_n_reason0.md

 ## Executive Summary

-The **CX Engage Agent** system represents a sophisticated multi-agent AI orchestration platform that performs intelligent research and generates comprehensive reports by leveraging multiple data sources and reasoning agents.
+The **AdaptIQ Agent** system represents a sophisticated multi-agent AI orchestration platform that performs intelligent research and generates comprehensive reports by leveraging multiple data sources and reasoning agents.
 The "magic of reason" emerges from a carefully orchestrated dance between multiple AI agents, each specialized for different tasks, working together under the coordination of a research orchestrator.

 The system transforms user queries into actionable intelligence through a multi-phase process: **planning**, **research orchestration**, **iterative knowledge gathering**, and **synthesis**.